Entomy/LibLangly/Documentation/articles/patterns-advanced.md

 Regardless of the language, the mechanism remains the same.
 The pattern is still matched as if the capture and capturing parts were not there.
 During parsing the `capture` variable is "filled in" with whatever matched at that point.
 Because of this, make sure that a parse occurs before using a `Capture` outside of a pattern, so that it's actually holding captured text.
 Inside of patterns, there's a special mechanism to lazily resolve the capture, so you can use a `Capture` as a backreference inside of the same pattern as it was captured in.

+A common use case I've found is combining Captures with `Pattern.Range()` and similar, for languages with an indentifier at both the begining and ending of a block.
+You can capture the identifier at the begining, and reference it at the end, ensuring an exact match.
+The lazy resolution that occurs ensures this works even though it's the same pattern.

 ## Checkers

 Checkers are a special pattern type which are not meant for normal use.
 Unlike the typical case where the pattern describes what to match, a checker is a function which is ran against a candidate when determining a match.
 This is substantially faster and should be viewed as hand writing parts of the resulting parser.

+Many of the predefined patterns are implemented in whole or in part through these, because of their performance.

 These were formerlly exposed through implicit/explicit conversions of a single delegate into the pattern, then from a tuple of the name and delegate into the pattern.
 As more checkers were added, it became clear expanding this approach was not viable.
 The entire approach now is exposed through a static method `Pattern.Check()`, which is well documented about its behavior.